ethereum/go-ethereum/docs/_dapp/tracing.md

 that can be used to rebuild the state at any point on-the-fly.
 This means older transactions can be traced but if there is a large distance between the requested transaction and the most recent checkpoint rebuilding the state can take a long time.
-Tracing a single transaction requires reexecuting all preceding transactions in the same block.
+Tracing a single transaction requires reexecuting all preceding transactions in the same block **and** all preceding blocks until the previous stored snapshot.

 * A **snap synced** node holds the most recent 128 blocks in memory, so transactions in that range are always accessible.
 However, snap-sync only starts processing from a relatively recent